-The newest car brand in SA, BAIC of China, was all set to launch two new models into the market just as the Covid-19 lockdown was announced.
+The newest car brand in SA, BAIC of China, is set to commence local assembly and production of two new models into the market.

 Buhle Hanise, CFO at BAIC SA, told CFO Talks that the recent easing of lockdown restrictions to Alert Level 4 means the car manufacturer can now scale up to 50% employment, which allows for limited operations.

 BAIC, the car brand owned by The Beijing Automotive Group, announced its arrival in SA in 2017 with an investment of R11 billion in a vehicle plant in Port Elizabeth.
 The South African entity is 35% owned by the Industrial Development Corporation.
 The first two models to be manufactured in SA are the D20 and the X25 SUV, though Chinese-made versions of the vehicles have been available in SA for several years.